Anirudh257/AttendingUnivesityOfCaliforniaAtRiverside/internships-and-fulltime/README.md

 * Compared to software-engineering, machine-learning interviews have lesser resources.
 * Before preparing for an ML role, it is imperative to know the actual requirement.
 For example, does it require building pipelines/ or deploying ML models/or is it more research-focused.
-* Another way to revise is to do ML courses in your degree.
+* A good way to revise fundamentals is to do ML courses in your degree.
-* The popularity of ML has led to an explosion of roles across various domains like LLMs, Generative AI, etc. Some roles have an explicit **MS** or **PhD** requirement (mostly research-oriented roles) but many roles have no requirements. **Don't apply to a role if you don't meet these basic requirments**.
+* The popularity of ML has led to an explosion of roles across various domains like LLMs, Generative AI, etc. Some roles have an explicit **MS** or **PhD** requirement (mostly research-oriented roles) but many roles have relaxed requirements. **Don't apply to a role if you don't meet these basic requirements**.
-* **In my opinion, the best way to improve chances of call-backs is to do relevant projects in the domain**.
+* **In my opinion, the best way to improve the chances of call-backs is to do relevant projects in the domain**.
 * Most ML interviews comprise of:
-    * General coding (data structures and algorithms) similar to a normal software engineering role.
+    * **General coding (data structures and algorithms)** similar to a normal software engineering role.
-    * ML coding: Code ML algorithms from scratch like Logistic regression, Linear Regression, etc. A good list is found here: https://github.com/alirezadir/Machine-Learning-Interviews/blob/main/src/MLC/ml-coding.md
+    * **ML coding**: Code ML algorithms from scratch like Logistic Regression, Linear Regression, etc. A good list is found here: https://github.com/alirezadir/Machine-Learning-Interviews/blob/main/src/MLC/ml-coding.md
-    * ML system design: It is similar to the system design round in the software engineering interview.
+    * **ML system design**: It is similar to the system design round in the software engineering interview.
 I found these resources helpful:
        *  https://github.com/alirezadir/Machine-Learning-Interviews/blob/main/src/MLSD/ml-system-design.md
        * https://www.educative.io/courses/grokking-the-machine-learning-interview
        * https://www.amazon.com/Machine-Learning-System-Design-Interview/dp/1736049127
-    * ML Breadth: Testing of basic ML fundamentals like gradient descent, linear regression, etc. This repo lists a good set of required questions: https://github.com/alirezadir/Machine-Learning-Interviews/blob/main/src/ml-fundamental.md.
+    * **ML Breadth**: Testing of basic ML fundamentals like gradient descent, linear regression, etc. This repo lists a good set of required questions: https://github.com/alirezadir/Machine-Learning-Interviews/blob/main/src/ml-fundamental.md.
 A good set of questions can be found here as well: https://huyenchip.com/ml-interviews-book/
-    * ML depth: It is more specific to your projects in the resume.
+    * **ML depth**: It is more specific to your projects in the resume.
 For example, if you have worked primarily with NLP, expect questions on BERT, Transformer model. **Know the ins and outs of every project mentioned in your resume.**
-    * Behavioural: These questions gauge your personality and how you overcame challenges.
+    * **Behavioural**: These questions gauge your personality and how you overcame challenges.
 Follow the **STAR** formula to answer questions as noted here: https://gist.github.com/katiestutts/7aef5063ba93616a594ac3f3764f8788.
 Another good resource is: https://www.interviewkickstart.com/career-advice/situational-scenario-based-interview-questions-answers.

+* Some companies might focus more on MLE and hence focus more on **ML coding** and **ML System design** rounds.
+More **research-oriented roles** will focus towards **ML depth**. **There is no hard and fast rule**.

 ## Resources